softwarefactory-project/sf-docs/docs/nodepool_user.rst

 Build scripts, images and labels definition are done via the config repository of SF.

 By default SF provides a build script called "base.sh" that is the minimal script to run by Nodepool in order to prepare a working slave and attach it to Jenkins.
-Two yaml files are also provided: labels.yaml and images.yaml.

 Nodepool first needs to prepare snapshots of declared images before being able to spawn Jenkins slaves.
 The following is the process to define an image for Nodepool.